-By 2030, there will be more than 28,000 Jewish older adults over the age of 60 living in San Diego County and we believe it is our duty to ensure that these lives are cared for in the most dignified way possible.
-That’s why we created the Aging in Community Initiative to address those in need today – and prepare for the growing challenges ahead.
+By 2030, there will be more than 28,000 Jewish adults older than the age of 60 living in San Diego County.
+We believe it is our duty to ensure that these lives are cared for in the most dignified way possible.
+That’s why we created the Aging in Community Initiative – to address those in need today and to prepare for the growing challenges ahead.

-The goal of the Federation’s Aging in Community Initiative is to empower Jewish older adults to thrive in home and community safely, independently, and comfortably - regardless of age, income, or social status.
-This is accomplished by providing scalable, meaningful solutions to the challenges Jewish older adults face including social isolation, access to services, assistance with routine tasks, and many others.
+The goal of the Federation’s Aging in Community Initiative is to empower older Jewish adults to thrive in their home and community safely, independently, and comfortably regardless of age, income, or social status.
+This can only be accomplished by pooling resources from local Jewish organizations toward a communal approach to addressing these vital needs.